Micah456/jp-vocab-quiz/README.md

 * Lint server
 * Run Github workflow again and fix problems until all stages successful
 * Create app markup and styling

+## Notes
+* I'm currently running tests using jest.
+Thus I'm using modules in this version but not in the scrimba version I need to keep both up to date just in case I have any problems while using modules.

 ## Credits
 JLPT N4 Vocab Data taken from Japanese-bank.com: